Two Weeks Later

 “Damn it.
 Gabriel, this the Face business is getting out of control.
 Bisi picked it up from Brent, and now half the hospital is calling me that.”

-Gabriel gave his husband a consoling kiss on the cheek.
+Gabriel stretched up to give his husband a kiss on the cheek.
 “Aww, love.
 Poor the Face.
-Come on, Alex, help me find Ahmad.
+Come on, Alex.
+Help me find Ahmad.
 I was going to introduce him to my friend Will.
 They’d be the cutest couple ever.
-Then we can schmooze a little more and head on out.
+Then we can schmooze a little more and head out.
 See you Monday, Brent.”

-Instinctively, Brent grabbed the smaller man’s arm so that he didn't knock him over.
+Instinctively, he grabbed the smaller man’s arm to keep from knocking him over.
 At somewhere north of six feet and six inches tall, Brent was, as his mother had repeatedly told him, too big to be real.
 He tried hard to be careful, but his size occasionally had negative consequences for people in his immediate physical environment.

 “Oh, hey, sorry, man.
 I should watch where I’m going,” Brent apologized.

-The other man, who was smaller but not especially small at just under six feet tall, took a quick step backwards, holding up a hand to indicate that no offense had been taken.
-He quickly said, "no, my bad.
+The other man, smaller but not especially small at around six feet, took a quick step backwards, holding up a hand to indicate that no offense had been taken.”No, my bad.
 I’m the one who wasn’t paying attention.
 Sorry.
 At least my drink was already empty, so you’re not wearing it.
 Who says my drinking is a problem?
 It saved your shirt.”

 Brent put on his best boxer-dropping smile and held out a hand.
 “Can I get the name of my shirt’s savior?”